oanav21/Break-Manager-App/README.md

 ## BLoC Diagram
 This diagram show case the dependencies to create a feature specific BLoCs.The HomeBloc is independent and used as communication channel between its child widgets.
 ![](https://i.imgur.com/iCdcCUh.png)
+* Diagram was made for the final app, not this intermediary task manager app *

 ## User Stories